Skip to main content

 Always speak to your vet before giving your dog any medication or supplements.
 Because your vet knows your pup’s medical history, they can make the proper recommendations.
 Benadryl should not be used if your dog:

-Is 25 milligrams of Benadryl safe for a dog?
+Is Benadryl safe for dogs in a 25-milligram dose

-According to the Merck Veterinary Manual, one 25-milligram tablet of Benadryl two to three times daily is the correct dose for a 25-pound dog.
+Based on these calculations, one 25-milligram tablet of Benadryl two to three times daily is the correct dose for a 25-pound dog.
 So, if your pup weighs 25 pounds or over, then a dose of 25 milligrams several times a day is perfectly safe.
-Small dogs should be given children’s liquid Benadryl, as it contains a lower concentration of diphenhydramine and makes it easier for you to administer the correct dosage to your pup.
+Small dogs should be given children’s liquid Benadryl, as it contains a lower concentration of diphenhydramine and makes it easier for you to administer the correct dosage to your pup (make sure it doesn’t have any chemicals that are bad for dogs, like xylitol, first).

 A Golden Retriever wearing a scarf and holding a handkerchief in his mouth.